Pyhive/pyhiveapi.docs/docs/index.md

 ### Use the session object to interact with heating

-Below is an example of how to use the `session` object to interact with all the different heating actions.
+Below is an example of how to use the `session` object to i nteract with all the different heating actions.

 ```Python
 if len(HeatingDevices) >= 1: